STAND. COM. REP. NO. 987

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 822 entitled:
+Your Committee on Transportation and Energy, to which was referred H.B.
+No. 727, H.D.
+1, entitled:

-"A BILL FOR AN ACT RELATING TO REBUILT VEHICLES,"
+"A BILL FOR AN ACT RELATING TO MOTORCYCLES,"

 begs leave to report as follows:

 Your Committee received testimony in support of this measure from Street Bikers United Hawaii and numerous individuals.
-Your Committee received testimony in opposition to this measure from the Department of Transportation and one individual.
-Your Committee received comments on this measure from State Farm Mutual Automobile Insurance Company.
+Your Committee received testimony in opposition to this measure from the Department of Transportation, Honolulu Police Department, and AAA Hawai‘i.
+Your Committee received comments on this measure from one individual.

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 822, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 822, S.D.
+As affirmed by the record of votes of the members of your Committee on Transportation and Energy that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 727, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 727, H.D.
+1, S.D.
 1, and be referred to your Committee on Judiciary and Labor.